blachniet/volante-express/README.md

 ### Logs

-Express.js HTTP requests are logged with the following structure:
+If logging is enabled, Express.js HTTP requests are logged to volante log events with the following content structure:

 ```js
 {